-Reference Condition Section of CWMP (i) at a point downstream of the works following reasonable mixing (CM1 and CM2) to be confirmed with TRC; and (ii) at a point upstream of the works (EM4 and EM1).
-Data shall be made available to the Chief Executive, TRC on request. (d) If upstream monitoring in SED.11(c)(ii) above doesn't reflect the extent or stage of works, or is demonstrated to be unsuitable, the consent holder may seek written approval from the TRC to use an alternative upstream location, or to use baseline or control data as the comparison.
-Only once this approval has been obtained shall the monitoring programme be altered. (e) The establishment of a publicly accessible Project website on which monitoring data gathered under this Condition shall be reported with a comparison of upstream versus downstream data made available. (f) All monitoring data gathered in accordance with Conditions (b) shall be reported on the Project website within one week of the results becoming available to the Consent Holder. (g) All monitoring data gathered in accordance with Condition (c) shall be audited by the Consent Holder for its accuracy and shall be reported on the Project website on a weekly basis. (h) Establishing the monitoring response triggers and the associated actions which shall be undertaken in the event that triggers are exceeded.
-This
+Reference Condition Section of CWMP (c) Continuous monitoring - real-time continuous turbidity (NTU) monitoring shall be undertaken in both the Mimi River and the Mangapepeke Stream at locations to be confirmed with TRC, generally as follows: (i) at a point downstream of the works following reasonable mixing (CM1 and CM2); and (ii) at a point upstream of the works (EM4 and EM1). (d) Data shall be made available to the Chief Executive, TRC on request.
+If upstream monitoring in SED.11(c)(ii) above doesn't reflect the extent or stage of works, or is demonstrated to be unsuitable, the consent holder may seek written approval from the TRC to use an alternative upstream location, or to use baseline or control data as the comparison.
+Only once this approval has been obtained shall the monitoring programme be altered. (e) The establishment of a publicly accessible Project website on which monitoring data gathered under this Condition shall be reported with a comparison of upstream versus downstream data made available.
+All monitoring data gathered in accordance with Conditions (b) shall be reported on the Project website within one week of the results becoming available to the Consent Holder.

-Reference Condition Section of CWMP shall include a process for establishing trigger level(s) and actions for continuous monitoring locations, and provision of a method to immediately alert the Consent Holder of an exceedance of a trigger at continuous monitoring locations and detail how this alert system will be effective 24 hours per day, 7 days per week.
+Reference Condition Section of CWMP All monitoring data gathered in accordance with Condition (c) shall be audited by the Consent Holder for its accuracy and shall be reported on the Project website on a weekly basis. (f) Establishing the monitoring response triggers and the associated actions which shall be undertaken in the event that triggers are exceeded.
+This shall include a process for establishing trigger level(s) and actions for continuous monitoring locations, and provision of a method to immediately alert the Consent Holder of an exceedance of a trigger at continuous monitoring locations and detail how this alert system will be effective 24 hours per day, 7 days per week.
 The trigger level(s) and actions for the continuous monitoring locations determined pursuant to this Condition shall include a trigger on downstream NTU against the upstream NTU data for the sites in each of the Mangapeke and Mimi Catchments, a process to verify exceedances as real.
-This shall be submitted to the Chief Executive, TRC for certification in accordance with Condition GEN. 14. (i) Any exceedance on the continuous downstream NTU Trigger levels shall be reported to the Chief Executive within two hours of the exceedance.
+This shall be submitted to the Chief Executive, TRC for certification in accordance with Condition GEN. 14. (g) Any exceedance on the continuous downstream NTU Trigger levels shall be reported to the Chief Executive within two hours of the exceedance.
 The consent holder shall verify the exceedance, and notify the Chief Executive, TRC of the result of that verification exercise, within 24 hours of the exceedance.
-Any other exceedance of a trigger level shall be reported to the Chief Executive, TRC within two working days, including reporting on the actions undertaken.
+Any other exceedance of a trigger level shall be reported to the Chief Executive, TRC within two working days, including